-This delicious South American sauce is fresh, vibrant and fabulous, drizzled on anything from the grill.
-It’s also great with potatoes or rice.
-Super versatile!
+This delicious Peruvian Green Sauce is fresh, vibrant and fabulous, drizzled on anything from the grill.
+It's also great with potatoes, rice, veggies, etc.

 It started with an interesting article I read about Peru and it's unique culinary culture.
 The article pointed out that, although Peru is a South American country boasting a rich gastronomic history that dates back to the Incas and Spanish conquerers, it's also been greatly influenced by Asian cuisine.

 Wait a minute, Asian?
 Yes Asian!

 The Asian impact occurred back in the mid 19th century when huge waves of laborers from China and Japan were brought in to work the Peruvian cotton and sugar cane plantations.
 Despite these Far Eastern immigrants trying (quite fervently) to conserve their cultural identity, there was eventually a blending and fusion of cuisines.

 Today you'll find wonderful dishes with indigenous Latin American ingredients like avocados , sweet potatoes, cumin, chili powder and coriander combined with classic Asian ingredients like ginger, soy and scallions.
 For me, this has been an amazing discovery of a new flavor profile that's bursting with bright, fresh flavor.